nooglersoon/Python-Automation/README.md

 <a href="https://github.com/nooglersoon/Python-Automation/blob/main/spider_chart.py"> Spider Chart Automation </a>
 <br>
 Hello, this is my first automation script using python.
 If you are wanted to create some spider chart in a huge amount (lot of data) at once with csv, you are in the right place!
-Grab and go! :D
+Grab and go! 😁

 ## 2. Geocoding with Here API